boulderguitarsociety/boulderguitarsociety.github.io/_posts/2024-06-24-michael-delalla.md

 ---
 layout: meeting
 title: Michael DeLalla
-excerpt: "How I built this: Inside a Composer’s Notebook (and new works)"
+brief: "How I built this: Inside a Composer’s Notebook (and new works)"
 tags:
 - Michael DeLalla
 - DeLalla, Michael